alex-lairan/orchestrator-crystal/README.md

 # orchestrator

-Allow you to split your logic into composable multiple pieces.
+Allow you to split your logic into multiple composable pieces.

+Each meta-action in your application is represented by a Composer, like *Create a user*, *Call external API*.
+A composer use sub-logic classes called a Layer.
+A layer will be like *Validate user input*, *Format data*, *Save objects into database*

+Example :

+Composer -> CreateUser
+Layers ->
+- ValidateUserData
+- CheckIfEmailExist
+- BuildUserDependencies
+- SaveUserToDatabase

+Composer -> UpdateUser
+Layers ->
+- FindUser
+- ValidateUserData
+- SaveUserToDatabase

 ## Installation